Jump to topic

-Macular degeneration is an age-related eye condition that results in loss of the center of your field of vision.
+Macular degeneration is an age-related eye condition that results in loss of the central vision of your eye (macula).
 Blurred vision or vision loss are the primary symptoms of this condition.
 Treatment includes taking a combination of certain minerals and vitamins (AREDS formula) or undergoing surgery.

 Eye styes are painful, red bumps that appear on the edge of your eyelid.
 They look similar to a pimple or boil and are usually filled with pus.
 In some cases, a stye can form on your inner eyelid.
 Styes are relatively harmless and disappear on their own within a few days to a week.
 Treatment includes applying a warm washcloth to the stye to relieve any discomfort or pain.

 Unlike a stye, a chalazion is a painless bump that develops in the oil gland of your eyelid.
 It typically forms if this gland gets clogged.
 If the chalazion is large, you may need to get it removed by a doctor or apply hot compresses to it.
 However, most minor cases resolve on their own within a few days.